edseto/map/README.md

 new Map('map', options)
 ```
 What if I want to add markers later?
-Then you can use it like below
+Then you can do it using addMarker method, like below:

 ```javascript
 import Map from 'map'